Rival Lebanese leaders agree to halt Syria spillover

 Lebanon's politicians are at odds with each other over the Syrian revolt, with Shi'ite Muslim Hezbollah supporting Assad and others the opposition.

-Most agree that Syria's crisis has the potential to destabilize Lebanon, which suffered 15 years of civil war.
+Most agree that Syria's crisis has the potential to destabilise Lebanon, which suffered 15 years of civil war.

 Speaker of Parliament Nabih Berri first called for National Dialogue meetings in 2006, to dampen longstanding tensions between political parties.